mpalmer/brown/README.md

     end

-The above example will perform the extremely important task of sending a message containing the body `FOO!` every five seconds, forever.
-Hopefully you can come up with some more practical uses for this functionality.
+The above example will perform the extremely important task of sending a message containing the body `FOO!` every five seconds, forever, to the fanout exchange named `foo`.

 ### Consuming Messages